mkfreeman/norc-map/README.md

 ## TTC Stop Amenities
 TTC stop amenities, ie benches and shelters, were taken from 3 sources.
 In all cases, this data was joined with [TTC stop data](https://open.toronto.ca/dataset/ttc-routes-and-schedules/) using the TTC stop_code.
 - [Street Furniture - Bench - City of Toronto Open Data Portal](https://open.toronto.ca/dataset/street-furniture-bench/).
-This data was joined using SITEID column, with the prefix letter 'T' removed.
-If a stop was found in this dataset, we marked has_bench=True for that stop
+This data was first erroneously joined using SITEID column, but it turns out there appears to be no association between street furniture bench data and TTC stops.
+So, more work will be done with this.
 - [Street Furniture - Transit Shelter - City of Toronto Open Data Portal](https://open.toronto.ca/dataset/street-furniture-transit-shelter/).
 This data was joined using SITEID column, with the prefix letter 'T' removed.
 If a stop was found in this dataset, we marked has_shelter=True for that stop
 - A City data set obtained by OpenLab specifically highlighting shelters with benches.
 This data was joined using "TTC Stop ID."
 Link here if we can.
 If a stop was found in this dataset, we marked has_shelter_with_bench=True for that stop